hmalisajjad/New-React-app-with-Typescript/README.md

-# Getting Started with Create React App
+# Getting Started with New-React-app-with-Typescript
+Its a food delivery app which made up by using React.js and Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).